jgwhite/ember-time/README.md

 ```

 Refreshing the page should show something like 'Created 2 years ago'.
-This is great, but now so good for our demo, so let’s say that
+This is great, but not so good for our demo, so let’s say that
 `createdAt` is set to the current time when the app is booted.

 ```javascript